Brian Acton and Jan Koum founded WhatsApp in January 2009.

 Consumers worldwide can use the app with no cost or location limitations.

-During 2009, the app improved its messaging features and saw its number of users grow to 250,000.
-As the years passed, the app continued to improve and increase its user base.
+In 2009, the app improved its messaging features and saw its number of users grow to 250,000.

 In 2011, WhatsApp made the Apple Store’s top 20 apps list.